richardolsen/super-reads/README.md

     - messaging between users
     - user recommendations (one user to another)
     - notifications of recent activity of other users
+    - commenting on things other than books.
+Comments on authors, genres, reviews, etc.

 Another level of recommendations would be nice, but would require a significantly larger data set and user base, to allow for automated taste-based recommendations.

+Comments and reviews are currently just treated as text.
+The only processing is to protect from injection attacks.
+It would be nice to allow for some markup so users can format their comments and reviews nicely.
+We could use a markdown-style processing engine with little difficultly.

 The last _big_ desideratum is a feature for searching books, authors, and genres.
 Finding anything now is based on browsing, which is fine for a small amount of data but would be unwieldy with much more.

+On a different level is integration with other social-media sites.
+At the moment there is the ability to [tweet](http://twitter.com/) about particular pages.
+Integration with other sites, like [Facebook](http://www.facebook.com/), would be a lovely feature.